 In my preparation for today’s article, I was going to research two of the major tribes of the Ixalan set, Pirates and Dinosaurs, to see what I could dig up for recommendations for my new sub-series, MTG One Dollar at a Time.
 In the process, I uncovered a potential gem, Angrath’s Marauders.

-As I’m typing this, I can get 4 copies for $0.40, but then I'll have to find another $4.60 or so of other cards I want from that particular seller in order to actually purchase it.
+As I’m typing this, I can get 4 copies for $0.40, but then I'll have to find another few dollars of other cards I want from that particular seller in order to actually purchase it.
 This means that it’s actually sort of a difficult card to get from TCGPlayer.
-I look to eBay, and sure enough, I can get a full playset (four copies) for $1.49 and free shipping!
-But many others want at least $1.50 shipped for a single copy.
+On eBay, you can get a full playset (four copies) for $1.60 and free shipping!
 So why is there such a crazy disparity in pricing?

 This happens sometimes with certain bulk rares that aren’t really meant to be bulk rares.
-But on this card’s face, you see that 5RR casting cost and think, why the heck do people want this so much?
+On eBay, you can get an idea of what cards people are actually buying, and this is a card that sells regularly.
+But why?
+On this card’s face, you see that 5RR casting cost and think, why the heck do people want this so much?
 The answer lies in what this creature does when they’re face-up on the battlefield.

 “If a source you control would deal damage to a permanent or player, it deals double that damage to that permanent or player instead.”

-While this is a risky card to invest in, as cards like Dictate of the Twin Gods isn’t worth much, there is a chance that Angrath’s Marauders find their way into a lot of EDH decks.
+While this is a risky card to invest in, as cards like Dictate of the Twin Gods aren’t worth much, there is a chance that Angrath’s Marauders find their way into a lot of EDH decks over time.
 Would I risk $1 on a single copy?
 Probably not.
 Would I risk $1.50 on four copies - roughly $0.33 each?
 There’s a possibility that I would.

 While Angrath’s Marauders may not be the card I’d drop money on this second, it is a great example of a potential “boom or bust” type of card to invest in.
 It could take some time, but the market for this card is already so volatile that it’s hard not to see it being worth $2 - $3 down the road, especially in foil.
 If anything, I’d probably buy the foil for $1.50 or less, especially if I planned on using it in a Commander deck in the foreseeable future.